gaverhae/blog/books/programming-in-haskell-hutton/README.md

   where (h1, h2) = halves xs
 ```

-> 6. sing the five-step process, define the library functions that calculate
+> 6. Using the five-step process, define the library functions that calculate
 >    the `sum` of a list of numbers, `take` a given number of elements from the
 >    start of a list, and select the `last` element of a non-empty list.